opsxcq/blog/content/post/abusing-insecure-docker-deployments.md

 ## Information gathering

-In any attack, the very first step is to gather information about the target.
+In any attack, the first thing to do is to gather information about the target.
 So let's first check the connectivity by pinging the **vulnerable** container.

 ``` shell
 ping -c 2 vulnerable